 The Best Sources Of Vitamin C

 Another great option is the liquid Liposomal C, which contains a potent and bioavailable form of vitamin C. Liposomal C rapidly enters the bloodstream so it’s quick-acting and effective.
-This ascorbic acid may be too potent and acidic for some sensitive people, so Ester-C may be a better choice and/or start with very small amounts of the Liposomal C and increase a little over time.
+This ascorbic acid may be too potent and acidic for some sensitive people, so Micro-C may be a better choice and/or start with very small amounts of the Liposomal C and increase a little over time.
 I have suggested dosages of these vitamin C supplements for different health symptoms and conditions in Liver Rescue.

 Your Nutrient-Enhancing Friend

 One way you or a loved one can amplify the vitamin C you absorb is to get direct sunlight on your skin when possible.
 The sun strengthens and enhances the absorption and function of every single nutrient, vitamin C included.
 Think of the sunshine as a vehicle for getting multivitamin and multimineral support to all your body systems!
 You don’t need to spend long in the sunshine, and sunburn should always be carefully avoided.
 Even five minutes in the sun early or late in the day when the sun is not full force can be very helpful.
 You can learn more about the sun and other critical aspects of healing in my free educational resource, The Healing Path.

-As you can see, vitamin C is a critical mineral for our health and it deserves consideration as part of a health protocol.
+As you can see, vitamin C is a critical vitamin for our health and it deserves consideration as part of a health protocol.